felisnigreps/learnGit/readme.txt

 wow, misic is great.

-create a brance bbbbbbbb is fast
+create a brance bbbb is fast

+bug fixed.

 now i'm in the dev branch.